tytydraco/yessleep/out/Someone_Offered_Me_1_Million_to_Stay_Inside_for_a_Year_I_Should_Have_Said_No.md

 I took the check with shaking hands.
 My fingernails were long and yellow.
 I probably smelled like death.

 "So," I said, my voice hoarse from disuse.
 "What's next?
 A billion for twenty years?"
-There was a tone in my voice that hinted at sarcasm, but part of me truly wanted to an excuse to just lie here for a little bit longer.
+There was a tone in my voice that hinted at sarcasm, but part of me truly wanted an excuse to just lie here for a little bit longer.

 Mr. Blackwood laughed, a genuine sound of amusement.